buck-co/save-async/README.md

 ### Basic Workflow
 After installing the package...

-1. Add the Game State component to a GameObject in your scene.
+1. Add the `GameState` component to a GameObject in your scene.
-2. Implement the `ISaveable` interface on at least one class. (more detail on how to do this is available below).
+2. Implement the `ISaveable` interface on at least one class (more detail on how to do this is available below).
 3. Call GameState API methods like `GameState.Save()` from elsewhere in your project, such as from a Game Manager class.
-Do this _after_ all your ISaveable implementations are registered with the GameState.
+Do this _after_ all your ISaveable implementations are registered.

 ### Install Unity Converters for Newtonsoft.Json (strongly recommended)